Peter Reinhold: Saxon state government

 In 1919 he was elected to the Saxon Volkskammer and the Landtag, the state assemblies of Saxony, as a member of the DDP for constituency two.
 In that same election, the left-wing Socialist parties, the DDP and SPD, gained the majority of the votes although the SPD formed a minority government which excluded the DDP.
 He was repeatedly re-elected until 1926, but he left the assemblies on 9 February 1924 in order to focus full-time as being Minister of Finance of Saxony.

 In the Volkshammer he opposed the creation of a holiday commemorating 9 November (Schicksalstag), when the republic was proclaimed, arguing that it encouraged social tensions and highlighted class tension and proclaimed it a day which should not be celebrated and felt like rhetoric used by the right, a position which would be widely referenced.
 During his time in the Landtag he was also part of the Accountability Committee, the Budget Committee, and the Legal Affairs Committee, and served as chairman of the DDP parliamentary group.

 He was appointed Reich Minister of Finance of Saxony on 6 April 1920 in the cabinet of Georg Gradnauer, a position he would hold until 13 December 1920.
 He regained this position in the cabinet of Max Heldt from 4 January 1924 to 27 January 1926.
 He advocated for a cultural foundation to preserve the cultural assets of Saxony in this role.
-He also criticized the "faulty revenue estimates" of Otto von Schlieben and so the heavy tax load had led to a cut in production, and instead suggested using using the surplus and a deficit, a position shared by Hermann Höpker-Aschoff who was the Minister of Finance of Prussia.
+He also criticized the "faulty revenue estimates" of Otto von Schlieben and so the heavy tax load had led to a cut in production, and instead suggested using the surplus and a deficit, a position shared by Hermann Höpker-Aschoff who was the Minister of Finance of Prussia.